-One of the chief flaws of the "consensus view" is, ironically again, that it was only ever based on consensus.
+One of the chief flaws of the consensus view is, ironically again, that it was only ever based on consensus.
 That is, NOS education was widely adopted without a clear reason or justification.
-It was just what everyone seemed to agree at the time was important (Osborne et al., 2003).
-An informal compromise of pragmatic and political considerations.
-No systematic, well articulated view of science education seemed to inform which particular aspects of NOS were included, which excluded.
+It was just what everyone seemed to agree at the time was important (Osborne, Collins, Ratcliffe, Millar, & Duschl, 2003)-an informal compromise of pragmatic and political considerations.
+No systematic, well-articulated view of science education seemed to inform which particular aspects of NOS were included and which were excluded.
 Lest we replace one flawed set of principles with another, we should review the foundational guiding principles.
-Hodson (2008) provides a valuable overview (pp. 1-40).
-Educationally, our first question should be not "what NOS?", but rather "why NOS?"
+Hodson (2008) provides a valuable overview.
+Educationally, our first question should be not "what NOS?" but rather "why NOS?"
 The "why" critically informs the "what."
 This then leads to other fundamental "how" questions about evaluation and teaching methods.